batchumanish/BackendPRP/README.md

-db.<collection_name>.find() :to get the data in a collection db.createCollection(<your_collection_name>):to create a collection in a db db.<your_collection_name>.insertOne({"gg":"wp"}) : to create a document in a collection
+db.<collection_name>.find() :to get the data in a collection db.createCollection(<your_collection_name>):to create a collection in a db db.<your_collection_name>.insertOne({"gg":"wp"}) : to create a document in a collection db.<your_collection_name>.drop() : to delete a collection

+get restaurants based on restaurant or menuitem